-Paula Gardner, PhD, directs Pulse Lab!
-She is a long-time feminist, human rights and anti-oppression researcher and activist, whose critical work is inspired by collaborative art practice.
-Gardner is the Asper Chair in Communications in the Faculty of Communication Studies and Multimedia, at McMaster University, and Senior Adjunct Faculty at the Digital Futures program, OCAD U, where she is a member of the Visual Publics Lab.
-Gardner’s creative practice has been supported by Canadian funders including SSHRC, Heritage Canada, and National Centres of Excellence.
-Her current projects employ visual aesthetics, participatory design, critical feminist, mobile and locative theory to create mobile, gesture-based and biometric platforms establishing unique art experiences, as well as dance and health therapy interventions.
-Gardner is completing a documentary film on US asylum system problematics since 9/11/01 and is working on a book entitled Pace, the Affective Labour of Activity Trackers.
-As current President of ICA Gardner has pursued research and networking projects in East Africa, including Kenya and Uganda.
-Her work has been published in Communication, Feminist, and Critical Science Studies journals and shown at Human Computer Interaction and Art exhibitions.
+Paula Gardner, PhD, directs Pulse Lab.
+She is a long-time feminist, human rights and anti-oppression researcher and activist, whose writing and multimodal practice probes critical intersectional analyses of emerging digital and science technologies.
+Gardner is the Asper Chair in Communications in the Faculty of Communication Studies and Multimedia, at McMaster University, and Senior Adjunct Faculty at the Digital Futures program, OCAD U. Gardner’s creative practice has been supported by Canadian funders including SSHRC, Heritage Canada, and National Centres of Excellence.
+Her collaborative projects employ visual aesthetics, participatory design, critical feminist, disability, and mobile theory to create mobile, gesture-based and biometric platforms offering artful, embodied experiences.

 Gardner participates in various trans-faculty and trans-sectoral health projects at McMaster.
 She directs the ABLE.Family project, creating a web-based interactive gaming platform to enhance family relations and wellness for older adults and their intergenerational family members.
 Gardner is a co-PI on the Age-Well-funded “M3- Monitor My Mobility Project” engaging an interdisciplinary team and stakeholders to develop an accessible, comprehensive mobility monitoring tool.